jpmorganchase/AIKYA/docs/quickstart-guide.md

 # AIKYA Federated Learning - Quickstart Guide
-**⚠️ Aikya is a Proof of Concept and not meant for production usage**
+**⚠️ Aikya is a Proof of Concept project and not meant for production usage**

- This guide will help you set up and run your first federated learning experiment with simulated bank clients.
+ This guide will help you set up and run your first federated learning experiment with synthetically generated datasets and simulated partcipants and server.

 ## Table of Contents